70-Day Rule

 Definition

-The employer where you hold your main job and whose payroll applies your personal tax class (I–V).
+The employer where you hold your main position and whose payroll applies your personal tax bracket (I–V).

 Number

-There can only ever be one primary employer at a time.
+There can only ever be one primary employer.

-I, II, III, IV or V — depending on your personal situation.
+I, II, III, IV, or V — depending on your personal circumstances.

 Secondary employer